Jordan Valley, Hong Kong: Features

 Jordan Valley is a valley-like place, which is divided into northern and southern sections.
 The northern Jordan Valley is now Shun Lee Public Housing Area, next to the Fei Ngo Shan; and the southern Jordan Valley can be further divided into 2 areas: the eastern ecological recreation area and the western residential area.
-The valley carved by the Jordan River into the plain ranges from approximately 1,300 to 10,000 feet (400 to 3,000 meters) in width and 50 to 200 feet (15 to 60 meters) in depth.

 The quarry in the southern Jordan Valley is now under base development and will become one of the residential areas therein.

 Jordan Valley can be divided into the following parts: